The Glenpool Library will be closed April 24-29 for library improvements.

-For the computer user, Brookside has 16 public computers and checkout laptops for in-library use.
+For the computer user, Brookside has 15 public computers and a laptop dispenser with 12 laptops for in-library use, strong wi-fi, a wi-fi bar, and comfy chairs with USB ports.

 The Brookside Library houses a small collection of Spanish books for adults and for children.

-There is one meeting room which holds 50.
+One meeting room is available and holds 50.

 The Brookside Library showcases a collection of unusual metal sculptures by Tulsa artist Lisa Regan.